dbojan/UpdogFarmer2025/README.md

   - Background restriction: App can use battery in the background
   - Battery optimization: Optimizing battery use
 - Open Idle Daddy/settings/keep device awake = on
 - Login to Idle Daddy
+- Enter your steam api key, if you have not before, click save
 - Go to games, select games to run, up to 32

 - DO NOT click on 'start farming' on the main page, it will switch app to 'card farming' mode